 If the application is successful, the Registrar would notify the student and indicate this as a credit on the transcript.
 If denied, the student will be required to complete the course through the classroom or online studies.
-Students who wish to engage in the PLAR process should contact registrar@vanguardcollege.com

 Transferring Credits to Vanguard